 Universal covers are available for marine receivers, offering extra protection against water, wind, and sun.
 Most universal covers have a hinged, see-through plastic cover lined with foam or rubber to keep water from ever reaching the receiver.
 These covers take up little space and are a great idea for any boater worried about too much moisture reaching his/her audio system.

 Have you ever noticed that there is no such thing as UV-proof?
-The sun is so powerful that while out on the water, you can only partially protect yourself from its harmful effects.
-Yet, this protection is vital to your survival.
+The sun is so powerful that no matter how much sunscreen you apply before you leave the dock, you're only partially protected from harmful UV (ultraviolet) rays.
+You have to do the best you can, though,because your health depends on it.
 The same goes for your electronic gear.
-UV (ultraviolet) rays can cause your products to bleach out, crack, and overheat.
-Be sure to invest in UV-protected gear.
+UV rays can cause your expensive stereo equipment to bleach out, crack, and overheat.
+Don't forget your sunscreen, and be sure to invest in UV-resistant marine audio gear.

 WAAS (Wide Area Augmentation System) is a network of 25 ground reference stations, ranging from the US to Canada to Mexico, that monitor GPS satellite information and create a GPS correction message.
 This correction message accounts for disturbances in the ionosphere, and for timing and satellite orbit errors.
 The WAAS-corrected signal can give your GPS unit a position accuracy of less than three meters (as compared to a typical 6-12 meters with the normal GPS signal).
 WAAS is ideal for open-water or flat terrain navigation, and is currently available in North America only.

 The wakeboard tower is the tall crossbar found on many sportboats to which the wakeboard tow line is often attached.
-You can mount several audio components to this tower, such as marine speakers.
+You can also mount audio components to this tower, such as marine speakers.

 Waterproof generally means that the product will work despite any amount of water thrown at it, even temporary submersion.
 However, different levels of proofing exist, and it's up to the manufacturer to choose a level.
 Limits on time and depth underwater create these varying levels.
 Waterproof marine audio components, though rare, are great for boaters who expect to douse them with a lot of water.